microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 **Task:**
 Set up a shared access signature (SAS) token to allow a research team to access the anonymized datasets that you exported.

-If you get stuck, check out [Create SAS Tokens](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers).
+If you get stuck, please review [Create SAS Tokens](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers).

 ## What does success look like for Challenge-05?